ASAP Bari: Ian Connor

-Following rape allegations surrounding stylist and model Ian Connor, on June 23, 2016, Shelton punched Connor as he was leaving the Colette store in Paris, with Shelton further confronting Connor on Twitter surrounding the allegation, and later escalated to Connor fighting Shelton.
+Following rape allegations surrounding stylist and model Ian Connor, on June 23, 2016, Shelton punched Connor as he was leaving the Colette store in Paris, with Shelton further confronting Connor on Twitter surrounding the allegation, and later it escalated to Connor fighting Shelton.

-Legal problems

 2017 sexual assault case

 On July 12, 2017, a video emerged alleging sexual assault by Shelton against a nude woman.
-The video showed Shelton bursting into a hotel room she was sleeping in yelling "You fucked my assistant, now you are going to fuck with me", followed up by "You better suck my cock now, bitch!"
+The video showed Shelton bursting into a hotel room she was sleeping in, yelling, "You fucked my assistant, now you are going to fuck with me", followed up by, "You better suck my cock now, bitch!"
 She said "no", and then Shelton pulled blankets and exposed her nude body to about 10 other men of ASAP Mob, and he followed her into the bathroom.
 She begged him to stop harassing her and began crying in fear.
 She was then allegedly thrown out of the room in the nude with Bari smacking her in the buttocks; she had the hotel manager call the police.
 Shelton claimed on Twitter that the video was "fake", though he later stated that the video was between "friends" and that they had "resolved this issue amicably among all parties as adults".

-In November 2017, the woman sued Shelton for over $1 million stating she was sexually assaulted by him.
+In November 2017, the woman sued Shelton for over $1 million, stating she was sexually assaulted by him.
+However, the case was later dismissed as she decided to not proceed further with the investigation.

-On 18 May 2018, Shelton was arrested at Heathrow Airport in London on charges of sexual assault related to the incident.
-On 3 January 2019, Shelton pleaded guilty to the 2017 sexual assault in London.
+On May 18, 2018, Shelton was arrested at Heathrow Airport in London on charges of sexual assault related to the incident.
+On January 3, 2019, Shelton pleaded guilty to the 2017 sexual assault in London.
 He avoided a possible prison sentence by paying the victim £2,000.